wayne-tsai/TECHIN515_Sp25/lab3/README.md

 ![Example of a sorting hat created using ESP32](assets/sorting_hat_button.png)

+### Discussion

-4. Play with your sorting hat.
+- Play with your sorting hat.
 Are all 10 questions important to create the sorting hat?
 If you were to remove some questions to improve user experience, which questions would you remove and justify your answer.
+- If you were to improve the sorting hat, what technical improvements would you make?
+Consider:
+  - How could you improve the model's accuracy or efficiency?
+  - What additional sensors or hardware could enhance the user experience?

 ## Deliverables

 Submit a GitHub link containing:
 1. Video of your working sorting hat prototype
-2. Source code with comments
+2. Source code with comments and dataset
 3. Brief documentation of your implementation and answers to questions in lab manual